JoseJX/analogue-pocket-patches/README.md

 This patch converts `Wizardry Empire - Fukkatsu no Tsue (J)` to the `.pocket` format.

+This patch was updated to fix a graphical bug when paused.
+(2022/06/15)

 ROM MD5: `fa8360094cae37a838fabcfd333ae300`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/WizardryEmpireFukkatsuNoTsue.ips).